GRAINS-Corn rebounds from 3-week low on technicals, Argentine drought

 Sluggish export demand has weighed on U.S. grain markets, particularly wheat, amid strong competition in theglobal marketand large crops around the world.
 Production in India could hit an all-time high, traders said.

-(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Sherry Jacob-Phillips, Shailesh Kuber and Barbara Lewis)
+(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Sherry Jacob-Phillips, Shailesh Kuber, Barbara Lewis and David Gregorio)

 ((karl.plume@thomsonreuters.com; +1 313 484 5285; Reuters Messaging: karl.plume.thomsonreuters.com@reuters.net))